NFPA 99 Medical Gas for Healthcare Facilities [Changes You Need to Know Today]

 Applying NFPA 99 varies depending on the level of care required and provided.

 Similarly, much of the criteria in TIA 12-4 can also be found in The Joint Commission Hospital Accreditation Standard, EC.02.05.09.
-It should be noted, however, that individual AHJ’s (authorities having jurisdiction) are permitted to adopt subsequent editions of NFPA 99 for the purposes of new construction.
+It should be noted, however, that individual authorities having jurisdiction (AHJs) are permitted to adopt subsequent editions of NFPA 99 for the purposes of new construction.

 Annual Evaluation of Medical Gas System

-For example, if an older facility had a portion remodeled and the pipeline is breached, the area in the immediate vicinity would need to be installed to the most recently adopted edition of NFPA 99 for that jurisdiction.
+For example, if an older facility had part of a system remodeled and the pipeline is breached, the area in the immediate vicinity would need to be installed to the most recently adopted edition of NFPA 99 for that jurisdiction.

 Conversely, the older portions of the systems not meeting the 2012 edition may still be acceptable to the AHJ as long as their continued use does not present a distinct hazard to life.
 In either scenario, a comprehensive understanding of your facility and its relationship with NFPA 99 is vital.